 Welsh Castles Relay is an officially licensed / permitted race organised by Les Croupiers Running Club, a 20 stage road race for experienced runners from Caernarfon Castle to Cardiff with stages averaging over 10 miles in length (many hilly, especially the 'mountain stages'..).

-2023 will be the 41st anniversary of the race but only the 39th running due to Covid-19 cancellations.
+2024 will be the 42nd anniversary of the race and the 40th running due to Covid-19 cancellations.

-The race will take place over the weekend of 10th and 11th of June 2023
+The race will take place over the weekend of 8th and 9th June 2024.

 Clubs and teams who have previously taken part, applied to enter or expressed interest in doing so will be sent entry details by email.